Membership Organizations and Health Insurance

 Learn How to Get Group Health Insurance Through a Membership Organization

 Most people obtain health insurance coverage through their employer.
 This is called group health insurance coverage because as a group, all the employees are pooled together to obtain insurance.
 This leads to a lower insurance premium because the risk is spread out among the group of members.
-But you may still be able to benefit from group health insurance even if you do not work.
-This is because many membership organizations offer group health insurance coverage to their members.

 What Is a Membership Organization?

 A membership organization is a group that is dedicated to providing resources and benefits to its members which may be defined as those sharing a common interest, trade, or profession.
 These benefits may include discounts in various service areas or stores, continuing education opportunities, access to periodicals, and also group health insurance or supplemental health insurance benefits and group discounts.